 This last relationship reflects the fact that if a box of side a containing a certain quantity of matter sees the length of its sides doubled, then the density of matter is indeed divided by 23.

-The reasoning with a cubic box of side a also applies here, but if all the lengths double, so does the wavelength of the radiation, so its energy is divided by 2.
-The radiation energy density decreases in 24.
+The reasoning with a cubic box of side a also applies here, but if all lengths double, then the wavelength of the radiation also doubles, so its energy is divided by 2.
+We indeed find a decrease in radiation energy density scaling as 24.

 Non-interaction hypothesis

-We have used equation (28) to deduce that non-relativistic matter has a density that evolves in a−3, whereas relativistic matter evolves in a−4.
-The attentive reader may have noticed that the density and pressure in equation (28) are, however, the sum of relativistic and non-relativistic densities and pressures.
-In a Universe with these two components, are equations (50) and (52) still valid?
+We used equation (42) to deduce that non-relativistic matter has a density that evolves as a−3 while relativistic matter evolves as a−4.
+The attentive reader may have noticed that the density and pressure in equation (42) are however the sum of relativistic and non-relativistic densities and pressures.
+In a Universe possessing these two components, are equations (64) and (72) still valid?

-Equation (28) can be deduced from thermodynamic reasoning, which may be useful here.
-Since the expansion of the Universe is adiabatic, the entropy variation linked to expansion is zero, so dS=0.
-The first principle of thermodynamics on a volume V of Universe gives :
+Equation (42) can be derived from thermodynamic reasoning which may be useful here.
+Since the expansion of the Universe is adiabatic, the entropy variation linked to expansion is zero so dS=0.
+The first principle of thermodynamics on a volume V of Universe gives:

-If the two components do not interact with each other, then this last equation can be split into its two components, as two independent thermodynamic systems:
+If the two components do not interact with each other, then this last equation can be split into its two components, like two independent thermodynamic systems:

-In Friedmann’s equations (27), the cosmological constant Λ and curvature k can be interpreted in terms of energy densities in the same way as the energy-momentum tensor ρ.
+In Friedmann equations (41), it is possible to interpret the cosmological constant Λ and curvature k in terms of energy densities in the same way as the energy density ρ of the energy-momentum tensor.

-The energy density associated with the cosmological constant is sometimes called the dark energy density, because of the strange properties associated with it:
+The energy density associated with the cosmological constant is sometimes called dark energy density, due to the strange properties associated with it:

-As we can see, the energy density associated with the cosmological constant is constant over time, so its behavior is quite unusual: whatever the size of the Universe, there is always as much energy per unit volume.
-It is therefore not diluted like ordinary energy when the Universe is expanding.
-What’s more, thanks to Friedmann’s second equation, we can see that the pressure associated with the cosmological constant would be :
+We see that the energy density associated with the cosmological constant being constant in time, it has a very singular behavior: whatever the size of the Universe, there is always as much energy per unit volume.
+It is therefore not diluted like any ordinary energy when the Universe expands.
+Moreover, thanks to the second Friedmann equation, we see that the pressure associated with the cosmological constant would be:

-a negative pressure!
-In ordinary physics, one of the rare phenomena where negative pressures are involved is cavitation (<wiki:Pressure#Negative_pressures).
-By positing ϵtot=ϵ+ϵΛ (and Ptot=P+PΛ) then combining the two Friedmann equations (27) so as to eliminate the curvature term, we obtain:
+namely a negative pressure!
+In ordinary physics, one of the rare phenomena involving negative pressures is cavitation (Pressure#Negative pressures).
+By setting ϵtot=ϵ+ϵΛ (and Ptot=P+PΛ) then combining the two Friedmann equations (41) to eliminate the curvature term, we obtain:

 We see that the expansion of the Universe accelerates (a¨>0) if Ptot<−ϵtot/3.
 Since the Universe consists essentially of non-relativistic matter and radiation, the previous condition becomes equivalent to :